-A BAS when designed properly can contribute to improving indoor air quality (IAQ) which directly impacts occupant health and well-being.
-We spend 90% of our time indoors and according to the World Green Building Council, IAQ can contribute increases in productivity of 8 to 11 percent.
+Building automation, when designed properly, can contribute to improving indoor air quality (IAQ) which directly impacts occupant health and well-being.
+We spend 90% of our time indoors and according to the World Green Building Council, IAQ can contribute increases in productivity of 8 to 11 per cent.

-When planning building automation consider the follow issues:
+When planning building automation systems consider the follow issues:

 Rubbish In Rubbish Out.
-Sensors such as humidity and carbon dioxide can turn your HVAC system into an operational nightmare.
-Deployed with next generation intelligent sensors and calibration maintenance program, BAS buildings are constantly scanning and rebalancing for the greatest efficiency and effectiveness.
+Sensors such as humidity and carbon dioxide can turn your air-conditioning and ventilation system into an operational nightmare.
+Deployed with next-generation intelligent sensors and calibration maintenance program, BAS buildings are constantly scanning and rebalancing for the greatest efficiency and effectiveness.